jennybuh/E-Commerce-Customer-Analysis/README.md

 - Provide descriptive summaries and visualizations that highlight key findings

 **Tools/Technologies Used:**
-- SQL: For data transformation and preparation.
+- SQL: For data transformation and preparation
 - Python: Used for conducting segmentation analysis, specifically K-Means Clustering
 - Excel and Tableau: For data visualization and presentation of findings